milieucities/milieu-opinion-extraction-engine/README.md

 Outputs AT-parsed.json

 Step 2: To run Watson, type
-$node app.js //this produces a json file with 'undefined'
+$node app.js //this produces a json file with the results of watson, but only for the first participant

 Results with keywords and sentiment should be in results.json file

 Next steps:
--Stream steps 1&2, in memory
+-Stream steps 1 & 2, in memory
 -Make the resultant .json file back into .csv
 -Hide the auth keys in app.js